RealityBending/InteroceptionScale/study2sona/docs/ethics/ethics.md

 **Section A**

 No.
+A2: Yes
+A4: Yes
 A6: Yes.
 A10.
+    A2: Participants in the quiz and the attention checks condition are told their credits are conditional on passing a quiz or not failing attention checks, respectively.
+However, for both conditions the credits are given automatically.
+This will be made clear at the end during debriefing.
+    A4:The quiz condition may induce stress.
+Participants in this condition will be informed at the end that credits are granted automatically, regardless of their quiz performance, and they will be apologised to for any potential stress caused.
-Participants will be asked to report on their race, gender, age, educational level, ethnicity, and the country of current residence.
+    A6:Participants will be asked to report on their race, gender, age, educational level, ethnicity, and the country of current residence.
 However, all the data will be anonymised and their participation will be kept confidential (ie., no recording of IP address).

 **Section B**